wso2/docs-choreo-dev/en/docs/authentication-and-authorization/secure-web-applications-with-managed-authentication.md

 For example, if the API URL is `https://2d9ec1f6-2f04-4127-974f-0a3b20e97af5-dev.e1-us-east-azure.choreoapis.dev/rbln/item-service/api-e04/1.0.0`, the `<api-suffix>` would be `/rbln/item-service/api-e04/1.0.0`.
 From your Single Page Application, you can invoke the API using `/choreo-apis/rbln/item-service/api-e04/1.0.0` relative path.

+!!! info
+    The relative path will be shown in the relavent **Connections** page under **Dependencies** section in the left navigation of the web application component view.

 If you enable Choreo's Managed Authentication, you don't have to manually add any logic to attach an access token in the API call, as Choreo APIs will accept the cookies set by Choreo's Managed Authentication.
 You can directly invoke the API.
 For example: